 A TOUR THROUGH THE INTERVIEW PROCESS

-You’ll naturally want to make a great first impression so you’ve probably arrived a little early for your interview and that’s great, it shows you’re keen.
+You’ll naturally want to make a great first impression so it’s best to arrive a little early for your interview to show off your time-keeping.

 Now, all interviewers have their own style and interviews can sometimes take twists and turns in various directions depending how things unfold but as a general guide, you can expect a 4 stage process.
 Here’s how it is likely to be structured:

 The interview will start with some personal introductions as well as an overview of the business and the role you are being interviewed for.
-You’ll likely know most of this if you’ve done some research but it’s useful to recap and sets the tone of the interview nicely.
-Then the formal part of the interview will begin.
-But don’t fret, here’s what to expect next:
+You’ll likely know most of this if you’ve done some research but it’s useful to recap and it helps to set the tone of the interview.

-This section is just finding out a bit more about your experience and understanding what makes you tick.
-The interview has no doubt reviewed your CV so will know some of your background.
-But this section is a great opportunity for you to really delve into the detail of the great skills and experience you have that make you perfect for this role.
-You’ll be asked questions like ‘tell me about your current role’ and ‘what skills and experience can you bring to this role?’.
+This section from The Inspectors Company in Lake Elsinore aims to find out a bit more about your experience and understanding of the role.
+The interviewer has reviewed your CV, so will know some of your background, but this is your opportunity to bring that to life.
+You’ll be asked questions like ‘tell me about your last or current position’ and ‘what skills and experience can you bring to this role?’.

 Make sure you have read the role profile so that you understand what type of person we’re looking for so that your answer is relevant and focused.

-If it hasn’t already cropped up, you might be asked how you would cope with a common challenge that you might face in the role such as ‘how would you react if you had a sudden surge of activity?’.
+The final part of the interview will close off a few loose ends.
+If it hasn’t already cropped up, you might be asked how you would cope with a common challenge that you might face in the role, check out https://www.miraclemovers.com/.
+It might be something like ‘how would you react if you had a sudden surge of activity?’.

-Most importantly, this will be your opportunity to ask any questions that you may have about the business and the opportunity that may not already have been answered.
+Most importantly, this will be your opportunity to ask any questions that you may have about the business and the job role that have not been answered already.

 Really quickly, right to work is just;